silverbulletmd/silverbullet/website/Getting Started.md

 1. Through its [regular website link](https://silverbullet.md/)
 2. Directly without leaving SilverBullet, through [[Federation]], just click on this: [[SilverBullet]] (note that all of these will be read-only, for obvious reasons)

-To keep up with the latest and greatest going-ons in SilverBullet land, keep an eye on the [[CHANGELOG]], and regularly update your SilverBullet instance (`silverbullet upgrade` if you’re running the Deno version).
-If you run into any issues or have ideas on how to make SilverBullet even awesomer (yes, that’s a word), [join the conversation on GitHub](https://github.com/silverbulletmd/silverbullet).
+To keep up with the latest and greatest going-ons in SilverBullet land, keep an eye on the [[CHANGELOG]].